zjq1945/GoDemo/README.md

 - How to use GORM for data access layer to MySql (gorm)
 - How to consume a Restful Api
 - How to cache (go-cache)
-- How to use middleware to do some customized thing ie. logging, authentication, caching response body
+- How to use middleware to do some customized things ie. logging, authentication, caching response body
 - How to read settings from config file (viper)
 - How to do the unit test
 ### Following APIs have created for this demo